 Jazz at Amherst College has a storied past.
 Through the work of student-musicians such as Chuck Stevenson '50, trumpet, (father of Matt Stevenson, trumpet, '05 and grandfather of Will Fishell, trumpet, '21), Fred Karlin '56, as well as Robin McBride '59 and David Lahm '63, underground jazz ensembles were formed with various students taking on leadership positions.
 The 16--managed by Robin McBride--was such a group, as was the Amherst Jazz Orchestra, lead by Jim Myers.
 Through the work of Don Abrams and the noted pianist, author, and Ellington Scholar Andy Jaffe, jazz studies have flourished at Amherst from the 1980s to the present.
 Current Amherst grads "on the scene" include David Lahm '63, John Kordalewski '76, Freddie Bryant '87, Darryl Harper '90 Bill Bares '94 and Stephan Crump '94.
 Many members of the Northampton-based Inner Orchestra while in college were musicians in Amherst jazz groups, both large and small; and trumpet/vocalist and composer (while at Amherst) Mara Levi '02 continues her musical activities with compositions in her signature "smart" folk-rock style.
-Jason Blynn '04 has made it on the Pop scene as well, as one half of the wildly successful Pete and J duo.
+Jason Blynn '04 has made it on the Pop scene as well, as one half of the wildly successful Pete and J Duo.
 Michael Kohl '06 continues to impress with his wide array of works composed and performed with his vocal group XXY.
 Members of the jazz combo Blue Nomads continue their musical associations to this day.
 Alex Rodriguez '07 has spent time with jazz radio programming for WBGO, and Sam Friend '10 splits musical time between New York and New Orleans.
 Recent alums from our jazz performance program include Will Savino '14 who specializes in Game sound tracks, and Dan Langa '18 who composes contemporary classical music.

 In 1999, Andy Jaffe coordinated and hosted the first of the major collegiate symposiums celebrating the Centennial of Duke Ellington's birth.
-The McBride Jazz Commission Series, begun in 2005, has commissioned twelve pieces written exclusively for the Amherst College Jazz Ensemble.
+The McBride '59 Jazz Commission Series, begun in 2005, has commissioned fifteen pieces written exclusively for the Amherst College Jazz Ensemble.
 The first, "City Scapes" by Nathan Childers and the second, "The Art of the Matter", by David Springfield, were received well by audiences in our Spring Concerts of '05 and '06, and the ensemble had the powerful experience of interacting with these wonderful composers.
 Spring 2007 found a wonderful piece composed by Santiago Cerda, a Chilean composer of important status in the Santiago region of Chile entitled "Andes Jazz Suite".
 Our 2008 McBride Commission composer David Rivello wrote "A Series of Short Prayers".
 Local composer Frank Newton was selected to create the next piece which we premiered on May 4, 2009.
 Newton titled the piece "Into the Light" and it was fantastic!
 UCONN-based Earl MacDonald composed our 2010 piece, "Smoke & Mirrors".
 A quizzical piece, "Down the Rabbit Hole" was composed by Ayn Inserto for our 2011 piece.
 Our 2012 Commission Composer was McGill Professor Christine Jensen, and her piece "Blue Yonder" was presented on February 24, 2012.
 Erik Applegate, a wonderful bassist who teaches at U of Northern Colorado composed "Phosphorescence" for our February 16, 2013 performance.
-UMASS Professor of Jazz Studies Jeff Holmes composed "Ten for 10" in honor of our tenth year of Commissioned Pieces.
+UMASS Professor of Jazz Studies Jeff Holmes composed "Ten for 10" in honor of our tenth year of Commission Series.
 This was performed during a two-day celebration of Jazz at Amherst in March, 2014.
 New York based trombonist and composer JC Sanford composed the 2015 Commission entitled "Trash Me Hamster" and this was performed in February, 2015.
 Alex Lee-Clark, a stalwart on the scene in Boston composed "Cocktail Party" and performed on stage with his amazing Funk Band following the performance of this piece in February, 2016.
 Iowa-based Christopher Merz gave us "Two Weeks From Everywhere" for our 2017 Commission.
-Most recent, Omar Thomas composed "Orchids" for our 2018 Commission.
+Boston-based composer Omar Thomas composed "Orchids" for our 2018 Commission.
 Most recently, trombonist Sara Jacovino composed "Mammoth Interruption" for our 2019 piece.
 NYC-based Jihye Lee gave us "Try Out" for our 2020 piece and it was great!
 Amidst the chaotic environment of 2021, composer Jen Allen penned "On the Precipice" for our Jazz Ensemble to premiere.
 Our Jazz Combos also played tunes (Easy Peasy and Prickly Pear) composed by Jen Allen from her album "Sifting Grace" as part of their semester's repertoire.

-Today, Amherst College supports a jazz ensemble, several jazz combos, a theory/improvisation course with three levels, and numerous offerings in Jazz History, Jazz Composition, Jazz Film Study and Creative Improvisation courses.
+Today, Amherst College supports a jazz ensemble, several jazz combos, a theory/improvisation course with two levels, and numerous offerings in Jazz History, Jazz Composition, Jazz Film Study and Creative Improvisation courses.
 Private instruction is available for all jazz musicians, and the scene in Amherst and the Pioneer Valley continues to thrive.
-The current jazz director and lecturer, Bruce Diehl, coordinates both the jazz ensemble and the combo program (collectively known as the Jazz Performance Program), and teaches the jazz improvisation/theory course.
+The current jazz director and senior lecturer, Bruce Diehl, coordinates both the jazz ensemble and the combo program (collectively known as the Jazz Performance Program), and teaches the jazz improvisation/theory course track..
 There are around 10 on and off campus jazz ensemble performances each year while jazz combos have many opportunities to play in concert (in Arms Music Center and at the Jazz@Schwemm's Series in October and March) and gigs (for pay!) on and off campus.
 Professor Jason Robinson has brought variety to our course offerings and new insights into the music we call jazz since he joined the Department in 2008.
 The addition of Professor Darry Harper '90 gives us a chance to broaden and increrase the depth of our offerings in jazz-related courses.

 This collection is available for students and faculty at Amherst College as well as in the Five College system.
 The McBride collection is a symbol of the commitment and dedication that Robin McBride has to Amherst College and to the continued study of Jazz as the true art form that it represents.